Body Dysmorphic Disorder (BDD)

 - Medications that have been used successfully to treat body dysmorphic disorder are the SSRI class of antidepressant medications, including citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac), fluvoxamine (Luvox), fluvoxamine CR (Luvox CR), paroxetine (Paxil), paroxetine CR (Paxil CR), and sertraline (Zoloft).

 Body dysmorphic disorder (BDD) is a serious illness in which a person is preoccupied with minor or imaginary physical flaws, usually of the skin, hair, and nose.
 A person with BDD tends to have cosmetic surgery, and even if the surgery is successful, does not think it was and is unhappy with the outcome.

 - Being preoccupied with minor or imaginary physical flaws, usually of the skin, hair, and nose, such as acne, scarring, facial lines, marks, pale skin, thinning hair, excessive body hair, large nose, or crooked nose.

 - Having a lot of anxiety and stress about the perceived flaw and spending a lot of time focusing on it, such as frequently picking at skin, excessively checking appearance in a mirror, hiding the imperfection, comparing appearance with others, excessively grooming, seeking reassurance from others about how they look, and getting cosmetic surgery.

 Getting cosmetic surgery can make BDD worse.
-A person with BDD is often not happy with the surgical outcome.
-Even if satisfied with the surgery, the person may start to focus attention on another body area and become preoccupied trying to fix the new "defect."
-In this case, a person with BDD may become angry at the surgeon for making his or her appearance worse, and may even become violent with the surgeon.
+They are often not happy with the outcome of the surgery.
+If they are, they may start to focus attention on another body area and become preoccupied trying to fix the new "defect."
+In this case, some patients with BDD become angry at the surgeon for making their appearance worse and may even become violent towards the surgeon.

 Get tips on therapy and treatment.